 The programme is designed to be studied either full-time over 12 months or part-time (through evening classes or day release) over a maximum of 5 years.
 If you are unable to complete the Masters degree, you may work for the intermediate award of Postgraduate Certificate or Diploma in TESOL.
-The programme offers a September or January start.
+The programme offers a September start.

 The programme comprises four taught modules and a dissertation.

 - Module 1: Themes in Applied Linguistics –This module aims to introduce you to the full scope of applied linguistics, exploring the commonalities between language professionals working in different parts of the discipline.
 Incorporating both socio-cultural and cognitive perspectives, the module considers the diverse and constantly expanding range of theories, methods and issues faced by both students and practitioners of applied linguistics.